rgantzos/scratch-api/README.md

-/<user>/favorite (returns the most recent project a user favorited) /<project>/thumbnail (returns the thumbnail of a project) /<user>/follower-count/ (returns the follower count of a user)
+/<user>/favorite (returns the most recent project a user favorited) /<project>/thumbnail (returns the thumbnail of a project) /<user>/follower-count/ (returns the follower count of a user) /<user>/project/ (returns the project ID of a user's most recent project)
 ```

 ## How to Access